mikiec84/CARVE-ROBMOSYS.github.io/scenario1.md

-In this scenario, the robot is asked to fetch a bottle in the kitchen.
+In this scenario, the robot is tasked to fetch a bottle in the kitchen.
 If an action fails, the robot asks for help to a human operator.
 The position of the kitchen is available in the blackboard.
 The map available to the robot contains all the obstacles that the robot will encounter